Leo3654/DGMS/README.md

 ## 2. Example of usage

+### Set Up Conda Environment

+To set up your Conda environment, run the following command: `conda env create -f environment-new.yml` (`environment.yml` is for the old version of PyTorch).
+Then run `conda activate dgms-747`.

+### Run Training on a Dataset

 - **Step 1**: All hyper-parameters of our model can be found and customized in the `config.py` file.
 For instance, the employed graph neural network, the semantic matching operation, the aggregation function, number of training iterations, etc.